nsidc/granule-metgen/devdocs/PIPELINE_REFACTORING_PLAN.md

 This document outlines a plan to refactor the MetGenC pipeline using a State Monad-inspired pattern to create a composable, testable, and maintainable architecture that separates side-effects from pure computation.

+The current MetGenC pipeline is not extensible by users who need to process unsupported file formats or extract metadata in ways not built into the tool.
+A key goal of this refactoring is to provide a built-in and natural way for users to extend MetGenC by plugging in their own code to read metadata and/or data when the tool doesn't support something out-of-the-box.

+**Note**: For detailed code examples and technical implementations, see [PIPELINE_REFACTORING_CODE_EXAMPLES.md](./PIPELINE_REFACTORING_CODE_EXAMPLES.md).

 ## Current Pipeline Issues

 The current pipeline has several architectural limitations: